 HOW TO KEEP YOUR KIDS SAFE

-Always provide ample amount of water to kids playing outside.
+Always provide an ample amount of water to kids playing outside.
 It’s extremely important that they hydrate a ton prior to any exercise.
-If they are practicing in a heat index above 95, mandate 10 minute water breaks (in a shady spot if possible) every 30 minutes.
-If they are playing a contact sport, take off any helmets and heavy equipment, or consider rescheduling practice.
+If they’re practicing in a heat index above 95, mandate 10-minute water breaks (in a shady spot if possible) every 30 minutes.
+If they’re playing a contact sport, take off any helmets and heavy equipment, or consider rescheduling practice.
 Loose, light clothing is always better.
-If the heat index is above 100, consider shortening play or practice, or moving it to before 10 am or after 6 pm.
-Any heat index above 104 means that practice should be canceled.
+If the heat index is above 100, consider shortening play or practice, or moving it to sometime before 10 am or after 6 pm.
+Any heat index above 104 means practice should be canceled.

 Make sure your child also limits caffeine intake before playing outside, as that dehydrates them further.
-Drinks with salt and electrolytes (Pedialyte for example) are helpful in replenishing fluids after and before extended time in the heat.
-Be sure to read labels of any medication your child maybe taking as well — allergy meds, antidepressants, and laxatives — as they can also speed up the process of a heat illness occurring.
+Drinks with salt and electrolytes (Pedialyte, for example) are helpful in replenishing fluids after and before extended time in the heat.
+Be sure to read labels of any medication your child maybe taking as well (allergy meds, antidepressants or laxatives) as they can also speed up the process of a heat illness occurring.

 WHAT TO DO:

 Heat Rash: Immediately remove any tight clothing and let the skin cool by air drying it.
-Avoid any cream or lotion irritants.
+Avoid any cream or lotion.